Actor Alec Baldwin alleges wrongdoing against ‘Rust’ film crew members in lawsuit - NewsBreak

 Aaron Carter Texted A Model To Come Over In Hours Leading Up To Untimely Death: Report

-Aaron Carter invited a beautiful model over in the hours leading up to his untimely death, it was reported.The late singer — who was found dead in his Lancaster, Calif., home on Saturday, November 5 — reportedly texted Sonya Cruz, 24, asking her to go to his house, going so far as to offer to pay for her Uber ride there and a personal ride home from him.Carter reportedly texted the brunette beauty — she has appeared in international magazines including Harper’s Bazaar and Maxim — that she should see him soon, and she replied saying they would speak when...
+Aaron Carter invited a beautiful model over to his house in the hours leading up to his untimely death, it was reported.The late singer — who was found dead in his Lancaster, Calif., home on Saturday, November 5 — reportedly texted Sonya Cruz, 24, asking her to come to his house, going so far as to offer to pay for her Uber ride there and a personal ride home from him.Carter reportedly texted the brunette beauty — she has appeared in international magazines including Harper’s Bazaar and Maxim — that she should see him soon, and she replied saying they...

-Casey Anthony: ‘America’s most hated mom’ breaks silence on daughter’s death in interview for new docuseries

-Casey Anthony, who was acquitted of murdering her child and dubbed as the “most hated mom in America” by media has given her first on-camera interview.In 2011, Ms Anthony was charged with her daughter’s murder but subsequently found not guilty in a case that dominated cable news headlines and captured the imagination of the country.Her two-year-old daughter Caylee was last seen in July 2008 and was reported missing by her family.
-In December that year, the child’s skeletal remains were discovered in a blanket inside a rubbish bag close to the family home.Ms Anthony has appeared in an official...

 Columbus Short hit with restraining order after threatening neighbor